publishpress/PublishPress-Checklists/readme.txt

 = [2.0.1] - UNRELEASED =

-* Fixed: Fixed the prefix of post types in the post_type_support variable.
+* Fixed: Fixed the prefix of post types in the post_type_support variable;
-* Adjusted the plugin URL for assets when working as vendor dependency.
+* Fixed: Adjusted the plugin URL for assets when working as vendor dependency;
+* Fixed: Fix the suffix of the settings section from _post_types, to _general;
+* Fixed: Fixed an undefined index error when the index "type" is not defined;
+* Fixed: Fixed a JS error when you type in the editor and the word count requirement is set;
+* Fixed: Fixed the verification for custom taxonomies on Gutenberg;
-* Added filters to allow using the plugin as base for the Pro plugin.
+* Added: Added filters to allow using the plugin as base for the Pro plugin;
-* Fix the suffix of the settings section from _post_types, to _general.

 = [2.0.0] - 2019-12-03 =
 * Fixed: Fixed the word counter for the Text tab in the Classic Editor;